Carnival glass: Shapes

 Carnival glass was produced in a wide variety of items, from utilitarian to the purely decorative.
-Even within groups of items a variety of shapes can be found with further variation in edging and bases as well as different treatments of the basic shape while still malleable fresh from the mould.
+Items coming from the same mold could be further customized by changing the shape while the glass was still hot and malleable.

-For example, of three items coming from the same mould, one could be left as is, another folded inwards and the third splayed outwards.
-Edge styles varied from plain to include frilled after moulding, or pie crust, furrowed or bullet, as a part of the mould pattern.
+Edge styles varied from plain, frilled, pie crust, furrowed or bullet.
+This could be built into the mold or shaped by hand after the molding process.

-The basic items produced included bowls, plates, vases, jugs or pitchers and tumblers but many other more specialised items of tableware were made also.
-These included large centre piece items such as jardinières and float bowls as well as smaller useful items such as butter dishes, celery vases and cruet sets.
-In smaller numbers and less often found are items to do with lighting or associated with smoking and those designed solely for show as ornaments such as figural sculptures or statuettes.
+The basic items produced included bowls, plates, vases, jugs, pitchers, tumblers.
+More specialized tableware included large centre piece items such as jardinières and float bowls, as well as smaller items such as butter dishes, celery vases, and cruet sets.
+Less common items include candle holders, ashtrays, and ornaments such as sculptures or statuettes.